Journaly/journaly/docs/approach-docs/infrastructure-containers.md

 $ docker-compose up
 ```

 Nothing else changes for the setup instructions, the database is still exposed on the default postgres port `5432` and the database seed can run directly against the container.
+The node server will continue to be exposed on port `3000`.

 ## Concerns

 ### Docker Knowledge

 I found docker difficult to grasp when it came out and still struggle with advanced concepts.
 We'd be asking our developers to have some level of understanding of docker to work with our stack.
 If they don't have docker at all, it would require an install of additional software.

-At this point, it would be optional, and an alternative to installing postgres.

 ### Permissions